Argent77/A7-Achievements/A7-Achievements/readme/readme.txt

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The mod can be installed in any order.
 There are no known compatibility issues with other mods.
-It is not needed to start a new game after installing the mod.
+It is not necessary but recommended to start a new game after installing the mod.

 Components